bantolov/RhetosWorkshop/Day4/day4.md

 and then to `http://localhost:5000/Demo/ReadBooks`, you will receive an error:
 `UserException: Your account 'SampleUser' is not registered in the system.
 Please contact the system administrator.`

-Since "SampleUser" doesn't exist in Rhetos we will use a simple configuration feature to treat him as admin.
+Since "SampleUser" doesn't exist in Rhetos we will use a simple configuration feature allow full access for the user.

 Add to `appsettings.json`: